emmanuelgautier/Protect-password-for-Chrome/README.md

 Protect password for Chrome
 ===========================
-This script is a chrome extension which provide a protection for chrome users' password
+This script is a chrome extension which provide a protection for chrome users password

 Licence
 =======